Chief of Surgical Critical Care

-Robert W. Schulze, MD, FACS, FCCM, Attending Surgeon, Section of Acute Care & Trauma Surgery, Boston Medical Center and Associate Professor of Surgery, Boston University School of Medicine, is a graduate of Boston University (BA, MA, MD).
+Robert W. Schulze, MD, FACS, FCCM, Chief of Surgical Critical Care, Boston Medical Center and Associate Professor of Surgery, Boston University School of Medicine, is a graduate of Boston University (BA, MA, MD).
 Dr. Schulze completed a residency in General Surgery at the University of Medicine and Dentistry of New Jersey in New Brunswick, NJ, and a Fellowship in Trauma and Critical Care at the University of Maryland in Baltimore, MD.
 In addition, he also completed a research fellowship at New England Deaconess Hospital in Boston, MA.

 Dr. Schulze has authored and co-authored numerous chapters and scientific publications and is a Fellow of the American College of Surgeons (ACS) and the American College of Critical Care Medicine.
 His research and clinical interests include surgical education, ARDS, advanced ventilator management, sepsis, pre-hospital trauma care and violence prevention programs.